cxk0222/blog-test/README.md

 # blog-test
-Try to use github issue system to build a blog
+Try to use github issue system to build a blog.